 Low cost open source EEG device completely assembled USB interface

-Unfortunately, commercial EEG devices are generally too expensive to become a hobbyist tool
+Unfortunately, commercial EEG devices are generally too expensive to become a hobbyist tool or toy.

 For complete info on project please visit openEEG web site: http://openeeg.sourceforge.net